MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/databases.md

 [assembly: Dependency(typeof(FileHelper))]
 namespace Todo.UWP
 {
   public class FileHelper : IFileHelper
   {
     public string GetLocalFilePath(string filename)
     {
       return Path.Combine(ApplicationData.Current.LocalFolder.Path, filename);
     }
   }
 }
 ```

 ## Summary

 Xamarin.Forms supports database-driven applications using the SQLite database engine, which makes it possible to load and save objects in shared code.

 This article focused on **accessing** a SQLite database using Xamarin.Forms.
-For more information on working with SQLite.Net itself, refer to the [Data Access: Using SQLite.NET](~/cross-platform/app-fundamentals/index.md) documentation.
+For more information on working with SQLite.Net itself, refer to the [SQLite.NET on Android](~/android/data-cloud/data-access/using-sqlite-orm.md) or [SQLite.NET on iOS](~/ios/data-cloud/data/using-sqlite-orm.md) documentation.
 Most SQLite.Net code is sharable across all platforms; only configuring the location of the SQLite database file requires platform-specific functionality.

 ## Related Links